agarwal-megha21/SharkAquarium/README.md

       done using the file tables.sql from the repository.

 ## About Project
-     The entrepreneur can submit their business ideas on the platform.
+     A crowdfunded business support platform, wherein, the entrepreneur can submit their business ideas on the platform.
 The investor can review the pitches, invest in them, and can get a return as a percentage of the venture’s equity.
-At a later point, the investor can sell the stocks owned, on the platform itself; as well as invest in equity of other ventures too.
+     At a later point, the investor can sell the stocks owned, on the platform itself;
+     as well as invest in equity of other ventures too.
      This contributes to the functioning of a stock exchange platform.

      * Entrepreneurs: